 Learn more about the requirements for a Michigan driver's license at www.Michigan.gov/sos.

-2) If you do not have a hazardous materials endorsement on your out-of-state license and wish to apply for one on your Michigan license, you must obtain a federal background record check before the endorsement can be issued.
-The TSA will send you written notice once your background check is completed.
+- If you do not have a hazardous materials endorsement on your out-of-state license and wish to apply for one on your Michigan license, you must apply for a federal background record check (BRC) with the Transportation Security Administration (TSA) and TSA must approve your application for a hazardous materials endorsement (HME) on your driver license.
+The TSA will send their results to you by letter once your background check is completed.

 If you did not find the information you need, enter a descriptive word or phrase in the Search field located in the upper right corner or send us an e-mail and we will help you get the information you need.